ENV859/LearningFolium/README.md

   * *Seems you need to sign up for an API to use this base map...*

-You can use Jupyter's functionality to reveal what other attributes of the map document can be changed (`map?`) and refer to the [documentation on the map class](http://python-visualization.github.io/folium/docs-master/modules.html) to better understand what these options are.
+You can use Jupyter's functionality to reveal what other attributes of the map document can be changed (`m?`) and refer to the [documentation on the map class](http://python-visualization.github.io/folium/docs-master/modules.html) to better understand what these options are.

 #### 3. Changing the base map to use one of Leaflet's standard *tilesets*:

-A bit further down in the QuickStart notebook, you'll see a mention of "`leaflet.js` compatible tilesets" and then some code:
+Toward the bottom of the QuickStart notebook, it mentions "`leaflet.js` compatible tilesets" and then some code:

 ```
 folium.Map(location=[45.372, -121.6972],